bodrick/awesome/TOPICS.md

 *   [mue/mue](https://github.com/mue/mue) - Fast, open and free-to-use new tab page for modern browsers
 *   [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids

+## image-file-execution-options

+*   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser

 ## msedge

 *   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser